 - reading clubs/contests

-- guest speakers – historias, authors, community leaders, musicians
+- guest speakers – historians, authors, community leaders, musicians

-Print out a library scavenger hunt and take it along on your next trip to the library.
+Print out my library scavenger hunt and take it along on your next trip to the library.
 Maybe you will find a hidden treasure trove of valuable resources!

 I created this FREE library scavenger hunt for my email subscribers.